Leicester - Manchester United: How to watch, team news, odds, prediction

 Team news

-Leicester will have Jamie Vardy back fit, as he hobbled off late on in the win at Tottenham.
-Aside from that, Caglar Soyuncu may not be fit for this game but is close to a return.
-Ricardo Pereira and
+Leicester will have Jamie Vardy back fit, as he hobbled off late on in the win at Tottenham but the Foxes top goalscorer starts in an unchanged side.
+Aside from that, Caglar Soyuncu is close to a return but Ricardo Pereira is still out.

-Manchester United could be without Aaron Wan-Bissaka and Scott McTominay who both picked up groin injuries in the win against Leeds United.
+Manchester United are without Aaron Wan-Bissaka who picked up a groin injuries in the win against Leeds United, as Eric Bailly comes in for him at right back.

 What they’re saying